-Your rates notice lists multiple valuations used in a variety of ways to determine your rates and levies.
-The main valuation figure is the Capital Improved Value (CIV).
+Your rates notice lists multiple valuations that are used in a variety of ways to determine your rates and levies.
+The main valuation figure is the capital improved value (CIV).

-The value shown on your rates notice is the value of the property at 1 January of this year.
-All properties in Banyule and across Victoria will be revalued each year by the Valuer-General Victoria.
+The value shown on your notice is the value of the property at 1 January of this year.

-The Victoria Government valuation objection portal allows you to objection to the amounts shown on your Banyule Council valuation and rates notice.
+When open, The Victoria Government valuation objection portal allows you to objection to the amounts shown on your valuation and rates notice.

 We will check your submission first for accuracy.
 It will then be sent to a valuer for review.